Mary Greenleaf Clement Leavitt: Polyglot Petition

 The Polyglot Petition and signatures from people on six continents was pasted onto nearly 100 rolls of canvas.
-It is currently archived at the Frances Willard Historical House and Museum in Evanston, Illinois, USA.
+It is currently archived at the Frances Willard Historical House and Museum in Evanston, Illinois, US.

 Hawaii

-On November 15, 1884, Leavitt sailed from San Francisco to Honolulu (Hawaiian Islands, then called the "Sandwich Islands") with only $35 in her purse.
+On November 15, 1884, Leavitt sailed from San Francisco to Honolulu (Hawaiian Islands, then called the "Sandwich Islands") with $35 (approximately $1,100 value in 2024) in her purse.
 She had also brought with her a letter of introduction and recommendation from her own Congregational minister, Dr. Henry M. Dexter.
 She worked with Mrs. J.M.
 Whitney of Honolulu to find places to lecture in the Hawaiian Islands.
 She traveled to Hilo, Wiluku and Haiku, using interpreters to speak to indigenous Hawaiians, Portuguese, Japanese, and Chinese audiences, where she was well received.
 On November 22, 1884, in the upper hall of the YMCA building Leavitt with forty women she established the Honolulu WCTU.
 She was sent on with additional funds (around $400) from the Honolulu WCTU members.